 Op-ed on best practices for structuring and evaluating prison education programs

+[I like that this appears in op-ed format, which is the best way to get in front of policymaklers’ eyes.
+And in the best tradition, you make authoritative statements with specific actions, which is incredibly important.
+That said, I’m not sure why I should take your advice.
+We do need to spend a few words on who ‘we’ are, why we care about this (apart from the societal need that should spur all citizens, etc...) and what you did to data from where to arrive at your conclusions.
+This need not be, and in fact shouldn’t be, exhaustive, but I should have some idea of how much credence I should give to your statements]

 Recidivism is one of the most commonly-cited statistics when referencing the failures of the criminal justice system in the United States.
 Not only does the U.S. incarcerate the highest number of people per capita compared to every other country in the world, but a large majority of those individuals (68 percent) are rearrested within three years.
 One form of programming geared toward reducing recidivism is postsecondary prison education programs, which have been shown to lower odds of recidivating by 48 percent.

 While there is significant research on the outcomes of a few prison education programs, the field is diverse in terms of the topics that are covered, types of instruction, and length of programming.
 After examining some of the largest prison education programs in the U.S., we compiled a set of best practices for any programs looking to evaluate their work or are interested in expanding prison education.
 We know that prison education works, but in order for it to have the desired impacts, programming should be created with specific outcomes in mind and target the specific needs of the criminogenic population.
 Our research seeks to understand if current programs are investing in the right areas to and provide suggestions for those who are just starting out.
+[I like this explicit statement of what you’re attempting that’s stated in plain language.
+I also appreciate that you set up the need from the very beginning.]

 Most policy focuses solely on reducing recidivism as an ideal outcome, but recidivism itself is an imperfect measure.
 Recidivism refers to three different components: rearrest, reconviction, and reincarceration.
 In addition, it only accounts for reported crime, is measured inconsistently, can be misleading when presented as a single data point, and considers returning offenders equally (regardless of offense).
 In researching effective prison education programs, we searched for those that not only led to reduced recidivism, but also focused on other positive outcomes including better employment opportunities, higher salaries, health care, savings and financial management, housing stability, resource networks, and general well-being.
 We found that prison education programs at all levels resulted not only in lowered recidivism (across all types), but also positive effects on post-release earnings and employment and lowered the odds of inmates engaging in misconduct.
 In addition to clarifying measures of recidivism, assessments of prison education effectiveness should be expanded to include additional measures that take these other positive impacts into account.